admirechifura/print-tweets-using-java/README.md

-# print-tweets-using-java
+# print-tweets-using-java 1.8

-There are 2 approaches i took with for the solution:
+There are many approaches i took for the solution with regard to how you run it:

 1.First solution ProcessTextFileUsingSpring uses camel,spring and java as solution.